liyafe1997/qcom_fg_gen4_siox_battery_workaround/README.md

 exactly when you are closest to the floor.
 And the tail steepens near empty, so the extra 100 mV buys less charge than the number suggests.

+### Who decides it is cold — the driver, always

+The KPM has **no temperature threshold of its own**.
+It mirrors the driver's `is_low_temp_flag` (a file-scope global, resolved by `kallsyms`), which is that driver's single source of truth for "cold" — its own cutoff pair and its `SHUTDOWN_DELAY_VOL_lOW_TEMP` both key off the same flag.

+This is deliberate, and it decides the `lmi` case correctly.
+That flag is only maintained where `qcom,cutoff-voltage-adjust-enable` is set (`umi` sets it, `lmi` does not), so on a kernel with no low-temp policy the flag stays false forever and **the KPM never enters the cold tier either**.
+That is the right
+answer: this module *shifts the driver's floors down*, it does not invent a policy the driver does not have.

+It also survives a different kernel.
+The driver's threshold is a compile-time `#define` (`LOW_DISCHARGE_TEMP_TRH`), not a device-tree property, so there is nothing per-device to read and another tree may well have compiled a different value.
+Mirroring the flag means we switch on **whatever** that tree decided, without knowing what it is.

+There is deliberately **no hysteresis** on our side either: any threshold or damping of our own would only create windows where the driver says cold and we say warm, or the reverse.

+Only the **step size** is ours (`lt=`) — that is the part tuned for brown-out margin above. `lt=0` disables the shift entirely while still tracking the flag.

-The tier is applied **whether or not** the driver runs its own `qcom,cutoff-voltage-adjust-enable` path (`umi` sets it, `lmi` does not).
-Where the driver does run it, the KPM wins the race simply by re-asserting on every voltage read — far more often than the driver's 10 s monitor tick — and re-asserts SRAM too, not just the C field.
-Unlike stock, the KPM applies **hysteresis** (leave the cold tier only above 17.0 °C); stock flips at exactly 15.0 °C on a timer, so a battery resting at the threshold makes it oscillate.
+Where the driver does manage cutoff, the KPM wins the race simply by re-asserting on every voltage read — far more often than the driver's 10 s monitor tick — and re-asserts SRAM too, not just the C field.

-Battery temperature comes from `fg_gen4_get_battery_temp` (deci-degrees C), sampled at most once every 16 voltage reads.
-If that symbol is missing the tier is disabled and the warm floors are used throughout.

 ## How it works (device-independent)